Gondia Airport: History

 The airstrip was built by the British in 1940 during World War II as an air force base of the Royal Indian Air Force.
 After independence, it was initially run by the Public Works Department, and then taken over by the state-owned Maharashtra Industrial Development Corporation (MIDC) from August 1998 to December 2005, after which it has been operated by the Airports Authority of India (AAI).
 The AAI extended the runway at the airport to 7,500 feet to handle larger aircraft such as the Airbus A320 and Boeing 737 in 2013.

 In March 2022, the low-cost regional airline, FlyBig, commenced regular and direct flight services to Indore and Hyderabad under the government's UDAN Scheme for improving regional connectivity and accessibility to remote regions through air from major regions of India.
 However, the airline indefinitely suspended operations in August 2022 for unspecified reasons after operating only for five months.
-Since then, the airport has remained inoperative, until in October 2023, India's largest airline, IndiGo, announced it would restart commercial operations in the airport by starting new flights to Hyderabad on 1 December 2023.The flights to Hyderabad are still operational.
-In September 2025, regional airline Star Air commenced direct flights to Indore, which are still operational as of November 2025.
+Since then, the airport has remained inoperative, until in October 2023, India's largest airline, IndiGo, announced it would restart commercial operations in the airport by starting new flights to Hyderabad (HYD) on 1 December 2023.
+In September 2025, regional airline Star Air commenced direct flights to Indore (IDR).
+Currently these are suspended due to unspecified reasons.
+They will restart from 1 August 2026, and will operate on a Tri-weekly basis (Mon,Wed,Sat) to and from Indore (IDR) and also provide a 1-stop connection to Mumbai Airport (BOM).
+The flights to Hyderabad were operational till 30 April 2026.

 Facilities

-The airport has a single runway, oriented 04/22, measuring 2290 m in length and 45 metres in width, with a parallel taxiway connecting to it, measuring 1697 m in length.
+The airport has a single runway, oriented 04/22, measuring 3200 m in length and 45 metres in width, with a parallel taxiway connecting to it, measuring 1697 m in length.
 The main apron measures 100 m × 150 m.
 The airport is equipped with a Non-directional beacon (NDB), DVOR, Distance Measuring Equipment (DME) and Instrument Landing System (ILS) to support the nighttime landing of aircraft.